neonevm/neon-evm.docs/docs/solana_cluster/cluster_installation.md

 ## Setting up the Solana Cluster

-All you need to have the Solana Cluster with Neon EVM on-board is to deploy multi-container environment with [the following compose file](docker-compose-local.yml) and of course you should have `docker` and `docker-container` apps installed.
+All you need to have the Solana Cluster with Neon EVM on board is to deploy multi-container environment with [the following compose file](docker-compose-local.yml) and of course you should have `docker` and `docker-container` apps installed.

 ```sh
 $ docker-compose -f docker-compose-local.yml up -d